nosami/vsonline/vs-online/resources/faq.md

 ## Visual Studio questions

-### What kinds of apps and projects are supported in Visual Studio while connected to a Codespace?
+### What kinds of apps and projects are supported in Visual Studio and Visual Studio Codespace?

 Visual Studio currently supports building .NET Core and C++ applications while connected to a Codespace.
 In .NET Core you an create Console, Library, and ASP.NET applications.
 For C++ both CMake and .VCXProj based projects are supported for build Console apps and libraries.
 We are adding support for many more projects so check back again soon.